 Domain Modeling, System Design, and Nonfunctional Requirements

-Nonfunctional Requirements, on the other hand, represent the primary reason to build system design around data structure or transaction scripts rather than the domain model.
-Typically NFRs like performance or scalability may result in cases where domain logic is spread across a bunch of large SQL-scripts, or where too much logic is in the client-side validation scripts, and so on.
-Even though the use of such a Transaction Script approach (see , chapter 9) can be legitimate in certain cases, it should be used as an exception rather than the rule.
-A very few properly implemented exceptions will still allow the Agile enterprise to benefit from a domain-oriented approach.
+Nonfunctional Requirements, on the other hand, represent the primary reason for building system design around data structure or transaction scripts rather than the domain model.
+Typically NFRs like performance or scalability may result in domain logic being spread across large SQL scripts, where too much logic is in the client-side validation scripts, and so on.
+Even though the use of such a transaction script approach (see , chapter 9) can be legitimate in some instances, it should be used as an exception rather than the rule.
+Few properly implemented exceptions will allow the Agile enterprise to benefit from a domain-oriented approach.

 Refactoring the Model

-Developing shared understanding with the help of domain modeling is an incremental process just like developing code that implements the underlying domain logic.
-This means that just like the code, the domain model is also subject to refactoring as our knowledge about the system improves, and as new domain entities and their relations actualize, as table 1 suggests.
-In the Domain-Driven Design approach, keeping the system design and the current understanding of the problem domain up to date is relatively easy, and refactoring of both typically happens synchronously or nearly so (see , part III).
-Designing the effective domain model is both an art and a science.
-Not uncommonly great insights about the structure and associations in the domain model emerge eventually.
-However, it is never late to start building the right understanding and to start gradually improving the code towards it – as new functionality allows – to be able to control the complexity.
+Developing a shared understanding of the system with the help of domain modeling is an incremental process, just like creating code that implements the underlying domain logic.
+This means that just like the code, the domain model is also subject to refactoring as our knowledge about the system improves and new domain entities and their relations actualize.
+Keeping the system design and the current understanding of the problem domain updated in the domain-driven design approach is relatively simple.
+Refactoring of both typically happens synchronously or nearly so (see , part III).
+Designing an effective domain model is both an art and a science.
+Not uncommonly, great insights about the structure and relationships in the domain model emerge eventually.
+However, it is never late to start building the proper understanding and gradually improving the code towards it—as new functionality allows—to control complexity.

 Ambler, Scott.
 Agile Model-Driven Development with UML 2.0.
 Cambridge University Press, 2004.